v4hn/ros-o-builder/README.md

 **Step 2:** Fix potential build issues in the overlay (as package builds in the main builder take much longer).

 **Step 3:** Propose a pull-request to add the `sources.repos` entries in this repository (or your fork).
-Notice that this is *not* a fully-featured buildfarm and we might exclude your packages for build time reasons.
+Notice that this is *not* a fully-featured rosdistro/build farm replacement.

 ## Compatibility with OpenRobotics' ROS2 packages

 The packages built here rely on Debian packages of ROS core infrastructure [[0](https://packages.debian.org/source/sid/ros-rosdep), [1](https://packages.debian.org/source/sid/ros-catkin)].
 For multiple reasons -partly technical, partly political- these packages are not compatible with OpenRobotics' ROS2 packages which build very similar packages themselves in incompatible ways.
-It is possible to set up a very similar builder based on individual OpenRobotics' deb repositories though.
+It is possible to set up a builder based on individual OpenRobotics' deb repositories though.

 ## TODOs